- Wetsuits, goggles, and/or facemasks are permitted.

-- No fins, paddles, snorkles, flotation devices or other artificial aids to propulsion are allowed.
+- No fins, paddles, snorkels, flotation devices, or other artificial aids to propulsion are allowed.

 - It is mandatory that each athlete be accompanied by a support team.

 - Athletes must provide their own food/drinks for themselves.
-Escorts are responsible for providing the athlete with their food and drinks troughout the swim portion.
+Escorts are responsible for providing the athlete with their food and drinks throughout the swim portion.

 - There will be designated officials following the event and any infraction or unsafe action will result in a time penalty or disqualification.